 Playworks is a private practice of professionals providing assessment, intervention, and consultation to families of young children with special needs since 1996.
 We specialize in working with children presenting complex developmental issues related to diagnoses including autism spectrum disorders.
 Our approach to children and families is influenced by models including the DIR®/Floortime™ Model, Ayres Sensory Integration®, and Social Thinking®.

-Our services include assessment, developmental intervention, occupational therapy, speech-language therapy, social communication groups, and consultation for families of children with a range of risk factors or special needs conditions.
+Our services include assessment, occupational therapy, speech-language therapy, social communication groups, and consultation for families of children with a range of risk factors or special needs conditions.
 We accept new clients from infancy to age six at the time of enrollment.

 Words from Parents